openshift/ansible-service-broker/docs/design.md

 ### Definitions

-* **Ansible App (AA)**: Containerized application implementing Ansible App spec (forthcoming) to be deployed and managed via the Service Broker.
+* **Ansible Playbook Bundle (APB)**: Containerized application implementing APB spec (forthcoming) to be deployed and managed via the Service Broker.

-* **Ansible Service Broker (ASB)**: Responsible for AA lifecycle management as well as exposure of available AAs found in backing registries.
+* **Ansible Service Broker (ASB)**: Responsible for AA lifecycle management as well as exposure of available APBs found in backing registries.

-* **Ansible App Registry (ASR)**: Container registry of AAs implementing the Registry API (forthcoming).
+* **Ansible Playbook Bundle Registry (APBR)**: Container registry of APBs implementing the Registry API (forthcoming).
 Requirements:

   1.)
-Registry must allow the ASB to query for available AAs, and filter containers that are not AAs.
+Registry must allow the ASB to query for available APBs, and filter containers that are not APBs.

   2.)
-ASB must be able to retrieve full set of Spec Files representing the AAs available *without*
+ASB must be able to retrieve full set of Spec Files representing the APBs available *without*
       having to pull the full images.

-* **Ansible App Spec File**: Metadata file packaged within an AA containing required set of attributes to make it available via the Service Catalog.
+* **Ansible Playbook Bundle Spec File**: Metadata file packaged within an APB containing required set of attributes to make it available via the Service Catalog.

 ### Guiding principles

-* Delegate specifics to AAs when appropriate.
-AAs define what `bind` or `provision` mean in the context of their domain.
+* Delegate specifics to APBs when appropriate.
+APBs define what `bind` or `provision` mean in the context of their domain.

 * Shared behavior between apps should be pushed into AA execution environment,